 If you have both gains and losses, you’ll have to “net” your long-term and short-term capital gains and losses and pay the capital gains tax on the net gain or loss.
 See Schedule D instructions for more information.

 Ultimately, the tax implications of selling a house are straightforward, but some tricky situations can present challenges.
-We recommend checking out our common tips on how to avoid or minimize paying a capital gains tax, our FAQ guide with answers to sellers’ most pressing home sale questions explained in simple terms, and (straight from the horse’s mouth) the IRS’s tips for home sales and their tax implications!
+We recommend checking out our common tips on how to reduce or minimize paying a capital gains tax, our FAQ guide with answers to sellers’ most pressing home sale questions explained in simple terms, and (straight from the horse’s mouth) the IRS’s tips for home sales and their tax implications!

 Above all, reach out to a professional tax advisor for more in-depth questions.
 Your tax professional will be well equipped to answer all your questions and concerns and will be able to give you tax solutions tailored to your individual situation.